Xerofer/InstaPostLoader/README.md

 ## Overview

-This is a Python application that allows you to download posts from an Instagram account.
+Download pictures (or videos) along with their captions and other metadata from Instagram.
 It supports both private and public accounts and uses the `instaloader` library for downloading posts.
 The GUI is built using the `tkinter` library.

 ## Features